-The first six weeks can be tough.
+The first weeks with a new baby can be tough.
 You spend all your waking hours (and a lot of non-waking hours) attending to the needs of your newborn and you don’t get much back.

-Don’t worry – it will be all worth it when you see that first smile in week 5 or 6!
+Don’t worry – it will be all worth it when you see that first smile this month sometime!
 Your heart will melt and you’ll forget all about the frequent night waking, the seemingly endless crying and even the poo explosion in the car seat.

 Also, this month your baby will start to vocalise in ways other than crying – so expect to hear some ‘coo-ing’ and ‘goo-ing’!

 You may notice that your once-sleepy newborn is becoming more alert and can stay awake for longer.
-Until now she might have drifted off anywhere, any time – on grandpa’s shoulder, in her pram at a noisy party or on the floor at your friend’s house.
-Now, she might only sleep when you ‘put her to sleep’.
+Until now your baby might have drifted off anywhere, any time – on grandpa’s shoulder, in a pram at a noisy party or on the floor at your friend’s house.
+But now, your baby might only sleep when you make an effort to ‘put them to sleep’.

-To make sure she doesn’t get overtired, you can learn to recognise your baby’s tired signs and put her to bed when you see them.
-She will probably be ready for bed after 90 minutes of being awake and tired signs might include jerky arm and leg movements, pulling away, difficulty focussing, clenched fists, grizzly cry, rubbing eyes and yawning.
+To make sure she doesn’t get overtired, you should learn to recognise your baby’s tired signs and start preparing them for sleep when you see the signs.
+At this age, a baby will probably be ready to sleep after 90 minutes of being awake so start to look for tired signs before then.
+Tired signs might include jerky arm and leg movements, pulling away, difficulty focussing, clenched fists, grizzly cry, rubbing eyes and yawning.

 Vaccinations are due when your baby is two months old.
 Make an appointment with your GP or your local immunisation clinic.